The Invisible Enemy Should Not Exist (Room G)

 Michael Rakowitz is a professor at the Art, Theory & Practice faculty, Northwestern College, Chicago.

-Michael Rakowitz.
+Header: Michael Rakowitz.
 The invisible enemy should not exist.
-(Room G, Northwest Palace of Nimrud, Panel 21) detail, 2018.
-Relief from Middle Eastern packaging and newspapers, glue, cardboard on wooden structures.
+(Room G, Northwest Palace of Nimrud), 2018–19.
+Reliefs from Middle Eastern packaging and newspapers, glue, cardboard on wooden structures.
 Courtesy Galerie Barbara Wien, Berlin.
-Photo: Nick Ash.
+Photo: Helene Toresdotter.